 What are the IT Asset Lifecycle Stages

+The IT Asset Lifecycle includes acquisition, deployment, maintenance, and disposal stages.
 Effective management ensures optimal performance, cost efficiency, and compliance throughout the asset’s life, supporting the organization’s technological and operational needs.

 1. Planning and Asset Acquisition:

 Acquiring new IT assets marks the beginning of the lifecycle management process.
 Organizations must conduct a thorough needs assessment to ensure a smooth start.
+This step is vital for making well-informed purchasing decisions.
+Next, evaluate the potential assets for their compatibility with existing systems.
+It is also important to consider how these assets will scale.
+Establishing clear procurement policies and criteria will help the assets meet organizational requirements and budget constraints.

 2. Asset Deployment and Maintenance: